 Where Are You Sailing From?

-With three convenient embarkation ports, you have options for your Hawaiian cruise.
+With four convenient embarkation ports, you have options for your Hawaiian cruise.

-When departing from the West Coast out of Long Beach (Los Angeles) CA, or Vancouver, Canada, you’ll have your pick of an 11, 14 or 16-day cruise, giving you ample time to enjoy the journey, see more of the stunning Hawaiian islands and fully unwind.
+When departing from the West Coast out of San Diego, Long Beach (Los Angeles), or Vancouver, you’ll have your pick of an 11, 14 or 16-day cruise, giving you ample time to enjoy the journey, see more of the stunning Hawaiian islands and fully unwind.
 Cruises embarking from the West Coast are designed for maximum relaxation and enjoyment.

 When sailing from Honolulu to the rest of mesmerizing Hawaii, a 10-day cruise means there’s plenty of time to encounter the other islands before reaching your endpoint in beautiful Vancouver, British Columbia.

 Best Time to Sail to Hawaii

 Whether you’re hoping for a honeymoon getaway or planning some quality family time, there are several of Hawaiian cruises that can fit your schedule.